-“It’s not just going to be one guy that steps up and makes up for a player like Sharpie,” Patrick Kane said.
+“It’s not just going to be one guy that steps up and makes up for a player like Sharp,” Patrick Kane said.
 “It’s just not going to happen.
-It’s going to have to a whole group effort.”
+It’s going to have to be a whole group effort.”

 That’s the ripple effect created by losing a player of Sharp’s caliber and versatility.